MattDoesAThing/yuzu-wiki/FAQ.md

 You are legally required to dump your games from your Nintendo Switch.
 To do so, please follow our in-depth [Quickstart Guide](https://yuzu-emu.org/help/quickstart/).

+### **Can I use a Mariko Switch/Red Box/HAC-001(-01) or a Switch Lite for the dumping process?**

+No, since the Mariko Switch and the Switch Lite are both patched from the fusée gelée RCM exploit.
+Currently, there is no widely accessible method that allows the dumping of system files and games required for yuzu from those consoles.
+To check if your Switch is hackable, visit https://damota.me/ssnc/checker and test your Switch’s serial number.

 ### **yuzu starts with the error "Missing Derivation Components"**
 ![](https://cdn.discordapp.com/attachments/512678820092968971/699337208443699307/Keys_missing.PNG)